-Employment solicitors will be able to tell you what the law says, they won’t be able to give you a wide range of business focussed options.
-They will also be able to focus on the employee relations element of your HR i.e. all those bits which have a legal element discrimination, how much leave people are entitled to, a person’s right to flexible working, an employee’s entitlement to parental leave, disciplinary processes etc. They are less likely to be able to assist with training, recruiting, culture, values, employee engagement, pay and benefits etc. other than to ensure you are developing policies in these areas which don’t break the law.
+Employment solicitors will be able to tell you what the law says; they won’t be able to give you a wide range of business-focused options.
+They will also be able to focus on the employee relations element of your HR i.e. all those bits which have a legal element of discrimination, how much leave people are entitled to, a person’s right to flexible working, an employee’s entitlement to parental leave, disciplinary processes etc. They are less likely to be able to assist with training, recruiting, culture, values, employee engagement, pay and benefits etc. other than to ensure you are developing policies in these areas which don’t break the law.

 HR Practice / HR Consultant

 - I define the HR consultant as a ‘one man band’ who may call in other consultants to help out as required

 - And I define an HR practice, like a legal practice or an accountancy practice, as a business with a number of HR advisors of differing levels and expertise.

 Both the HR consultant and an HR professional within a practice should be able to provide a full-service HR function and are usually experienced HR generalist i.e. covers the whole employee life cycle from recruitment to terminations.

 The advantage of an HR practice is of course in the number of practitioners.
 If your HR Advisor is off sick, on holiday or just with another client, there are other members of the team who can support you.
 In a practice you may also have access to people with specialisations; so whereas you may usually use someone for day to day employee issues, there may be someone who can deliver training or recruit a member of staff for you.